Diocese of Carlisle: Bishops

+Alternative episcopal oversight is provided by the provincial episcopal visitor (PEV) the Bishop suffragan of Beverley, Stephen Race, and Bishop of Ebbsfleet, Rob Munro.

 Archdeaconries and deaneries

 The diocese of Carlisle is divided into three archdeaconries, each divided into a number of rural deaneries.
 The data in this table is a summation of the statistics found in the list of churches.